EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 - https://github.com/viesturz/tapchanger/blob/main/Dock/Liftbar/Liftbar.md

+# Heat-Treating Process for Backplates

+I have seen this documented both in the Stealthchanger Discord server by several people as well as in the Stealthchanger repo wiki.
+This is intended to improve the fitup between your backplates and the shuttle.
+The shuttle should already be installed on the gantry at this point.
+Here is the process I did:

+- Install pins in the backplates.
+- Place ONE backplate on the bed on its flat face, set bed temperature to 110c, and close the door.
+- Wait around one hour.
+To check if it's been long enough, touch the metal pins - they should be hot.
+- Turn off the bed heater and open the enclosure door.
+- While still hot, install the backplate on the shuttle firmly.
+If it tries to lift itself, secure it only as much as is needed for it to seat properly with a ziptie.
+- Close the enclosure door (we want to let the heat in the chamber SLOWLY drop).
+- Allow this to sit for 4-5 hours or until the backplate is entirely cool to the touch.
+- Once cooled, remove/insert the backplate into the shuttle a few times to see how fitup feels.
+If it's still bad, repeat.
+If it's still bad after repeating, you may need to reprint the backplate or shuttle.
+- Repeat for each backplate.

+This sounds a bit annoying, and it is - but this is how you get really accurate results with the OptoTAP in my experience.
 # Other Assembly Notes
 - In each Stealthburner you assemble, insert a 5x2mm magnet in front of the bottom two cowl screws.
 These will help secure the toolheads in their docks by magnetizing to the ends of the screws specified in the design documents for the dock parts linked above.
 Contrary to common opinion at the start, these DON'T get stuck in there forever - you can remove them just by magnetizing them to a piece of metal (ie. a machine screw head) from the outside and pulling them straight out.
 You may need to adjust the two M3x8 screws that get installed in the front of the dock to ensure they just kiss the magnets when the toolhead is fully docked - if they aren't long enough, that's weird, but you can substitute the M3x8's for a longer screw if needed.
 - Ensure the X-axis dragchain is eliminated.
 Y-axis dragchain needs to remain in place for the X/Y endstop cable.
 All toolhead cabling is handled by the Nitehawk umbilical.